 You can define custom devices with custom page sizes and add it to the Devices drop-down menu on the New Project dialog.

 To create a custom device:

-- 1 Choose File > New > Project.
-The New Project dialog box displays. - 2 Choose Digital from the Layout Type drop-down menu. - 3 Choose New from the Devices drop-down menu.
+- 1. Choose File > New > Project.
+The New Project dialog displays. - 2.
+Enter a name for the layout in the Layout Name field. - 3.
+Choose Digital from the Layout Type drop-down menu. - 4.
+Choose New from the Devices drop-down menu.
 The Add Custom Device dialog displays.